SEI-ATL-3-8/install-fest/README.md

 If you need to, you can also [Download iTerm2 here](https://www.iterm2.com/) manually.
 Check out the features tab for all of the cool tricks iTerm2 does.

 While using iTerm2 in the beginning it may ask your admin password or for permissions in the mac OS.
 Click 'yes' all the prompts.

+*FINISH LINE*: You can use Spotlight search to open iterm2.
+There are two ways to open spotlight search: the magnifying glass icon in your upper right corner, or `⌘ + space`.
+Once you have it open, type in "iterm2", it should find the application and be able to open it.

 ### zsh